jpgough/api-workshop/01-spring-boot/README.md

 Our workshop starts with a empty folder.
 We are going to use [SpringInitalizr](https://start.spring.io) to create our project and get started.

-If you have not completed the [pre-requisites](../prerequisites/README.md) please start here.
+If you have not completed the [pre-requisites](../prerequisites/README.md) please complete these steps first.

 ### Step 1 - Creating our First Controller